Regular procedure

 (a) the CGRS can grant refugee status based on the elements in the file;

-(b) the CGRS deems that the applicant is not able to be interviewed due to permanent circumstances beyond his or her control;
+(b) the CGRS deems that the applicant is not able to be interviewed due to permanent circumstances beyond their control;

 or (c) where the CGRS deems it can decide on a subsequent application based on the elements in the file.[21]